-The most frequent visitors at the falls include hikers, lovers of nature, fun lovers, explorers, scientists.
-The experience of a non-definite route up the hill is an experience that will undoubtedly stick in the mind for a very long time.
+The most frequent visitors at the falls include hikers, lovers of nature, fun lovers, explorers, and scientists.
+The experience of a non-definite route up the hill is an experience that will undoubtedly stick in my mind for a very long time.
 A must-see is the elegance of the falls.

-Some stuff to go along with before going to Mayanka falls include; hiking boots, water bottle, sun shades and face cap.
+Some stuff to go along with before going to Mayanka Falls include; hiking boots, a water bottle, sun shades, and a face cap.

 Suleja’s Mayanka was found in the Iku river falls where the criminals who had been condemned to death by the traditional domain authorities in the pre-colonial era had been slaughtered (executed).

 Every Nigerian culture as part of its comprehensive administrative structure had its own system of administration in terms of what is considered as civil and criminal offenses, from time immemorial to the advent of colonialism, according to traditional standards and values.